sharwell/developer.rackspace.com/docs/images/quickstart.rst

 ==================================

 This guide helps you get started with the Rackspace Cloud Images service.

-Use this service to get, store, share, and assign metadata for Rackspace Cloud Server images through a simple Representational State Transfer (REST) web service interface.
+This service enables you to create and manipulate images, image members, and associated metadata through a simple Representational State Transfer (REST) web service interface.

+This service is closely aligned with the Rackspace Cloud Servers and Cloud Files services.

+Images are captured from, and applied to, cloud servers and are stored on, and retrieved from, Cloud Files storage.

 Concepts
 ========